Saeid-Khaleghi/xcloner/README.md

 ### xCloner Credits

-- Concept and development, Design and Repository maintained by [Saeid Khaleghi] for [ParsTarnavard](http://parstarnavard.ir/).
+- Concept and development, design and repository maintained by *Saeid Khaleghi* for [ParsTarnavard](http://parstarnavard.ir/).

 ### View